Reindeer: Indigenous North Americans

 Caribou are still hunted in Greenland and in North America.
 In the traditional lifestyles of some of Canada's Inuit peoples and northern First Nations peoples, Alaska Natives, and the Kalaallit of Greenland, caribou is an important source of food, clothing, shelter and tools.

-The Caribou Inuit are inland-dwelling Inuit in present-day Nunavut's Kivalliq Region (formerly the Keewatin Region, Northwest Territories), Canada.
+The Caribou Inuit are inland-dwelling Inuit in present-day Nunavut's Kivalliq Region (formerly the Keewatin Region), Canada.
 They subsisted on caribou year-round, eating dried caribou meat in the winter.
 The Ahiarmiut are Caribou Inuit that followed the Qamanirjuaq barren-ground caribou herd.

 There is an Inuit saying in the Kivalliq Region:

 Elder Chief of Koyukuk and chair for the Western Arctic Caribou Herd Working Group Benedict Jones, or Kʼughtoʼoodenoolʼoʼ, represents the Middle Yukon River, Alaska.
 His grandmother was a member of the Caribou Clan, who travelled with the caribou as a means to survive.
 In 1939, they were living their traditional lifestyle at one of their hunting camps in Koyukuk near the location of what is now the Koyukuk National Wildlife Refuge.
 His grandmother made a pair of new mukluks in one day.
 Kʼughtoʼoodenoolʼoʼ recounted a story told by an elder, who "worked on the steamboats during the gold rush days out on the Yukon."
 In late August, the caribou migrated from the Alaska Range up north to Huslia, Koyukuk and the Tanana area.
 One year when the steamboat was unable to continue, they ran into a caribou herd estimated to number 1 million animals, migrating across the Yukon.
 "They tied up for seven days waiting for the caribou to cross.
 They ran out of wood for the steamboats, and had to go back down 40 miles to the wood pile to pick up some more wood.
 On the tenth day, they came back and they said there was still caribou going across the river night and day."